abraaobarros/order-simulator/Readme.md

 *[moved]* - if overflow shelf is full, this action happens when is possible to move some item to right temp shelf and put the upcomming order on overflow

-*[missing]* - when courier look if his order was on pickup area and it was not there *[discard]* - when the movement is not possible, the item is discarded *[delivered]* - when the courier deliver the order.
+*[missing]* - when courier look if his order was on pickup area and it was not there

+*[discard]* - when the movement is not possible, the item is discarded

+*[delivered]* - when the courier deliver the order.

+### Parameters description:
+*RANDOM_SEED* - seed to reproduce the data given by a pseudo-random and get same result

+*INTERVAL_ORDERS* = Interval between orders. ex.
+0.5 = 2orders/s

+*MIN_COURIER_TIME* = Minimum time to courier arrive to get order on pickup area

+*MAX_COURIER_TIME* = Max time to courier arrive to get order on pickup area

+*OVERFLOW_DECAY_MODIFIER* = Modifier that multiply order value formula to decay faster when they are in overflow shelf.

+## Change parameters

+### other way to run the simulation
+Inside the project folder, run it:
 ```
+pip3 install ./
 ckitchen --interval_orders 0.5 --max_courier_time 6 --min_courier_time 2 --overflow_decay_modifier 2 --normal_decay 1

 ```